-- age 60 and two years of service
+- age 55 and two years of service

-- age 55 and age plus service factor of 80

-- age 50 plus two years of service (reduced pension)
+- age 50 and two years of service (reduced pension)

 - · becomes totally and permanently disabled

 Indexing:

 Indexing (or cost of living adjustment) in a given year for pensions is equal to the indexing in a given year for pensions paid under the Public Service Superannuation Act and is set by the Trustee for five-year periods.
 In 2015, indexing was 1.25%.
 For the five-year period beginning January 2016, indexing is 0.85% annually.